jonnie/product-api-old/README.md

 ## Setting up the environment
 This guide assumes that Python 3 is already installed.
 To setup this project follow these instructions:

-    make create_env activate_env install

-Note: if you don't have `make` installed follow run this instead:

     python3 -m venv env
     . env/bin/activate
     pip install --upgrade pip